alicemunsal/dohex/DoHex2.md

 ## DoHex

 If we use Hexagonal Architecture and Data Oriented Design principles together with
-lib incentivies developers to think for data and transformation Messaging and scheduling incentivies developers to think async and create loosly coupled system.
+lib incentives developers to think for data and transformation Messaging and scheduling incentives developers to think async and create loosely coupled system. cognitive load

 > There are only two hard things in Computer Science: cache invalidation and naming things.
 > --Phil Karlton